How to Communicate Your Recruiting Decision Timeline

 But how should you do that?

-Here’s the process we’ve seen work best:
+Here’s the 11-step process we’ve seen work best for the coaches we work with:

 Reach a decision with you and your staff as to when you, as coaches, want to see the recruiting process wrapped-up.